syncthing/docs/users/config.rst

     sendreceive
         The folder is in default mode.
 Sending local and accepting remote changes.
+        Note that this type was previously called "readwrite" which is deprecated but still accepted in incoming configs.

     sendonly
         The folder is in "send-only" mode -- it will not be modified by Syncthing on this device.
+        Note that this type was previously called "readonly" which is deprecated but still accepted in incoming configs.

 rescanIntervalS
     The rescan interval, in seconds.
 Can be set to zero to disable when external